 —in other words, when taxpayers’ money is at stake, federal law seeks to ensure the student is able to understand and learn what is being taught.

 When a student wants to pay for trade school with his or her own money, federal law treats it as none of the government’s business.
 Nothing in federal law prohibits vocational schools from enrolling students who pay tuition upfront.
-California, by contrast, restricts PCHS and other trade schools from teaching students like Esteban, who never finished high school, even when the student pays with his or her money.
+California, by contrast, restricts PCHS and other trade schools from teaching students, who never finished high school, even when the student pays with his or her money.

 Teaching a skill is no different than writing a how-to book, publishing a series of newspaper stories, or uploading an instructional video to YouTube.
 In other words, teaching is a form of Constitutionally-protected free speech.
 In 2010, the U.S. Supreme Court held that any conduct which consists of “communicating a message” is protected by the First Amendment.
 10